timescale/docs/timescaledb/tutorials/grafana/visualizations/candlestick.md

   1. Click outside of the query editor, or click the refresh icon to update the Grafana chart.

-  1. Select "candlestick" as your visualization type:
+  1. Select `candlestick` as your visualization type:

        <img class="main-content__illustration" src="https://s3.amazonaws.com/assets.timescale.com/docs/images/tutorials/visualizations/candlestick/candlestick_visualization.png" alt="Screenshot of the Grafana dashboard.
 The 'Visualizations' tab is focused.
 Underneath, 'Candlestick' shows as a visualization type."/>